TouchDesigner/TouchEngine-UE/README.md

 ## Known issues and current limitations

 - TouchEngine only works with DX11 renderer so far.
 Although DX12 is partially implemented as well.
-- The plugin was not tested against TouchEngine in TouchDesigner's Vulkan build

 ## TouchEngine-UE4 Plugin Samples documentation